leeeeeeeee2/mcda/README.md

 # Installation

-You could download and install `pymcdm` library using pip:
+You can download and install `pymcdm` library using pip:

 ```Bash
 pip install pymcdm